We make a fuss about safety, so your kids can make a fuss about fun.

 Safety is our top priority.
 We take the physical, spiritual, and emotional safety of your kids very seriously.
 We partner with the pros in kid safety to make sure we create space for campers to flourish.
 Our Summer Staff are trained on well-thought safety policies, and work to ensure that each camper that attends WinShape has a fun and safe experience.
 Below are a few of these many and various ways we work to keep your camper safe in the summer.

 Your camper's medical safety is very important to us!
 At each of our overnight locations, we have a 24-hour nursing staff available if needed.
 To ensure safety of all campers, medicine is not allowed in campers' rooms, with the exception of EpiPens and inhalers, which campers are allowed to have on their person.
-In regards to allergies, we are a nut-free campus, and we work closely with our food services to accommodate any dietary-related allergies.
+In regards to allergies, we are a nut-aware campus, and we work closely with our food services to accommodate any dietary-related allergies.
 In case of any emergency, all our overnight locations are equipped with AED machines, and staff are aware of their locations on campus and how to use them.